hmc-sysadmin/labs/mail.md

     Postfix understands very simple commands, which is why we can send simple emails in postfix without installing an MUA.

-#### ESMTP

-ESMTP is an enhanced version of SMTP.
-It adds greater security and more features for authentication, securing bandwith, and protecting servers.
-Most commercial servers support SMTP as well as ESMTP.

 ### POP versus IMAP

 POP, Post Office Protocol, and IMAP, Internet Message Access Procotcol,